OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 KEEN Drift Creek H2

-I must admit that when I tried these shoes for the first time, the polyester straps felt a bit stiff, but once I took a few steps in them, they immediately turned into some of the best hiking shoes I have ever owned.
+I must admit that when I tried these shoes for the first time, the polyester straps felt a bit stiff, but once I took a few steps in them, they immediately turned into some of the best water shoes I have ever owned.

 Not only are these shoes great for hiking, but they’re also great for everyday use.
 They’re top-notch in terms of comfort and style, and the upper part is designed to keep moisture and bad odor out while still allowing the feet to breathe.